 Definitions

-American Heritage® Dictionary of the English Language, Fourth Edition
+from The American Heritage® Dictionary of the English Language, 5th Edition.

-- n.
-A borer, auger, or wimble.
+- noun A borer, auger, or wimble.

-- n. obsolete An auger or borer.
+- noun obsolete An auger or borer.

-- n.
-(Zoöl.)
+- noun (Zoöl.)
 One of a breed of small dogs, which includes several distinct subbreeds, some of which, such as the Skye terrier and Yorkshire terrier, have long hair and drooping ears, while others, at the English and the black-and-tan terriers, have short, close, smooth hair and upright ears.

 Etymologies